 Until the trust property is fully distributed, the trust exists in an administrative mode.
 From the Grantor’s death until the trust property is fully distributed, the administrative trust is a separate taxpaying entity and should have its own taxpayer identification number.

 Figuring out what estate planning and asset protection documents you need can be daunting.
-To help you navigate your situation, we offer free, public workshops and anyone can participate—in-person or remotely—to get basic information about their options.
+We’d love to help you navigate your situation.
+Contact us today to get started.